zbaker94/Obsidian-Coding/Scratch Pad/Wave Function Collapse Scheduling.md

 			2. else
 				1. roll back or start over
 		2. else
-			1. choose random employee for shift that meets or exceeds some threshold of desire
+			1. choose random employee for shift that meets or exceeds some threshold of desirability (or just highest ranked.
+Possibly set threshold based on the highest ranked items score?)
 			2. If the shift is not full
 				1. filter any employees whose rules would be violated
 				2. goto 1